Where to Discuss?

 }

-You can see the relevancy of the background color, shown in below result:
+You can see the relevance of the background color, shown in the result below:

 Calc Sheet: Step Five: Head Colors

-It is a matter of taste.
-I like to have different color scale in column.
-Let’s see different color scale in other block.
+It’s a matter of taste.
+I like to use different color scales for each column.
+Let’s see another block with a different color scale.

 Calc Sheet: Step Five: Head Colors